CryptoDevelopmentServices/aegs-build-scripts/README.md

 ✅ Source Handling:

-* Clones the latest AdventureCoin repo (or updates if already cloned)
+* Clones the latest Aegisum repo (or updates if already cloned)
 * Fully automates autogen and configure steps

 ✅ Qt Wallet Launcher Integration (Ubuntu Only):